 Harry grinned at the reminder of Henley's baby.
 The excitable young man he'd once compared to a crack addicted puppy dog had sent him an excited letter, enclosed with a photo of himself with his pretty mate Anabel and their little daughter Claudia, who was just months younger than Braiden.
 She had been born at the beginning of December, so she was just weeks older than his quintuplets and it made Harry feel slightly better to know that Henley's mate Anabel had caught on her first heat after she'd given birth too.
 He hadn't had an update from Henley since, but he'd made sure to inform him of his six babies with the more on the way, he'd enclosed his own family portrait photo, him, his mates and all of their little ones.
 It had been hell trying to get them all to look at the camera at once, but the finished result was worth it.
 That portrait was hanging on at least several walls of family members with instructions to update them as soon as the twins were born.

 "Do you feel better now?"
 Aneirin asked him from where he was sat, easily forgettable, in an armchair away from them.
 Harry had forgotten that he was there.

 Harry nodded.
 "I do actually.
 I can't wait to hear from Henley, his mate is due in October, the same as Amelle."

 "Amelle is beating Caesar with baby names."
 Max informed him.
 "Or at least that's what Caesar says.
 Though apparently she only wanted Eleonora to be Gem Bear to wind him up."

 Harry nodded.
-"She did.
+"She did, she was never seriously considering it.
 He kept telling her what to do, so she tortured him with the idea that she was naming the baby Gem Bear.
-Wish I'd thought of it, I might have had a bit more freedom."
+I wish I'd thought of it, I might have had a bit more freedom."